Altidias/Milestone1_Group52/Project Plan.md

 ### 1.1 Project Objectives

-Create a user friendly desktop application to allow for the searching, analysis, and visualization of various nutritional data from a comprehensive food database.
+Create a user-friendly desktop application to allow for the searching, analysis, and visualization of various nutritional data from a comprehensive food database.

 The application will include the following features:
 - Search and view nutritional information by food name.